egallesio/STklos/QUICK-INSTALL.md

 **Note**: `make install` is equivalent to `make install-base install-sources install-docs`.

 For a more complete description of the build process, you can refer to the INSTALL file at the top of the distribution tree.

+## Using the GTK+ toolkit

+**STklos**  offers bindings for the GTK+ toolkit (version 3).
+The library is not compiled/installed by default.
+If you  want to use it:

+1. be sure to have `libgtk+-3` installed on you machine
+2. if you plan to use the `canvas` widget you must have also the goocanvas library (which is often not installed by default.
+3. go in the `extensions/gtklos` directory
+4. run the command `make` to build the `(stklos gtklos)` library and the demos.
+5. some demos may be launched with the command `./extensions/gtklos/run-demos`

+For more information, you can go in the `extensions/gtklos` directory.
+Documentation is available in the `extensions/gtklos/doc` directory.